Brunda08/Brunda08/README.md

 ### 🌟 **About Me**

+- 📊 Passionate about turning raw data into actionable insights and solving complex problems
+- 💻 Currently working for Universal Health Services
+- 🛠️ Skilled in Python, SQL, Tableau, PowerBI and AWS Cloud Technologies
-- 🌱 Currently enhancing my skills in **Data Analytics and Visualization**
+- 🌱 Currently exploring advanced data visualization techniques and machine learning models
-- 📫 How to reach me: **brunda08anantha@gmail.com**
-- 💡 Open to collaborating on data-related projects
+- 🔍 Always looking for opportunities to leverage data to drive impactful decisions

 ---